JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 We can see that we have approximately 3-fold improvement.

-Let's profile again and do not forget to use `Profile.clear()` to clear already stored probes.
+Let's profile again, not forgetting to use `Profile.clear()` to clear already stored probes.
 ```
 Profile.clear()
 @profile g2(p,n)